 - It’s “unstoppable.”
 Many national experts have conceded that telemedicine is here to stay, despite ongoing debates about how it should be licensed and regulated at the state and national level.

 - It’s more than one kind of care.
-Telemedicine is a broad term that covers many different types of health care services that are delivered remotely.
-The American Telemedicine Association describes telemedicine as “the use of medical information exchanged from one site to another via electronic communications to improve a
+It is a broad term that covers many different types of health care services that are delivered remotely.
+The ATA describes telemedicine as “the use of medical information exchanged from one site to another via electronic communications to improve a

 patient’s clinical health status.”

 - It’s moving to the workplace.
 Health care providers are piloting worksite kiosks that enable video chats between the patient and the doctor.
 Some kiosks are equipped with devices for simple medical tests, such as taking your blood pressure.
 Kiosks and other telemedicine approaches can be integrated with an existing online clinic or used

 - A $49 price tag is common for primary care offered directly to consumers.
 Walgreens and Cleveland Clinic are among the providers that charge $49 for visits.